 Today is the day you move into a new level of commitment with a focus on the discipline of intentionality.
 It’s of no use to you to make a huge commitment to develop a discipline if it’s not sustainable.
 It’s equally not productive if you make the habit, project or task too difficult to sustain due to the frequency required while trying to fit in with ‘daily life’.

 Here’s the 3-step challenge.

 - Choose one personal daily or weekly habit that benefits your well-being.
-It could be as simple as enjoying a drink with no inputs except your own thoughts.
-No phone, tablet or magazine, just you and your favourite drink and it’s aroma.
-For some it can be the pleasure of sitting on the edge of the bed at the beginning or end of the day and either preparing yourself or letting go as required.
+It could be as simple as enjoying a drink with no input except your own thoughts.
+No phone, tablet or magazine, just you and your favourite drink and its aroma.
+For some, it can be the pleasure of sitting on the edge of the bed at the beginning or end of the day and either preparing yourself or letting go as required.

 - Once a month set aside the time and place for an hour with yourself reviewing your progress, projects and presence.
-In progress you can evaluate what time was well applied or lost.
-In projects you can set the path ahead for the next month.
-In presence you can ask yourself how comfortably you have sat with yourself, encouraged yourself and developed the personal discipline of intentionality.
+In progress, you can evaluate what time was well applied or lost.
+In projects, you can set the path ahead for the next month.
+In your presence you can ask yourself how comfortably you have sat with yourself, encouraged yourself and developed the personal discipline of intentionality.